What should I do if I see a lionfish? Can lionfish be harvested?

 - They also compete for food with native predatory fish such as grouper and snapper.

-- Lionfish can have negative effects on the overall reef habitat as they can eliminate organisms which serve important ecological roles (e.g. herbivorous fish which keep algae in-check on the reefs).
+- Lionfish can have negative effects on the overall reef habitat as they can eliminate species that serve important ecological roles such as fish that keep algae in check on the reefs.

 Do lionfish have any predators in Florida waters?

 - There is no indication that lionfish populations are being controlled by native predators.
 While some cases of individualized predation on lionfish do occur, they are rare.

 - Lionfish can grow to 15 inches or more in areas where they are not indigenous, some as large as 18.5 inches.

 - Females release up to 30,000 eggs per spawn and can spawn every four days in warmer climates.

 Lionfish Recreational Regulations